 Diwali is the most enthusiastically, nationwide celebrated festival.
-People from all walks of life get together forgetting cast, creed, religious and background differences and come together to share love and joy.
+People from all walks of life get together forgetting cast, creed, religion and background differences and come together to share love and joy.

-Diwali festivity is a sight to watch and experience though nowadays the old pomp and splendour is not very evident because of the economic crunch faced by every one.
-Still, parents have to give in to the demands of the children and one can see children especially, celebrating diwali by bursting crackers without a care.
+Diwali festivity is a sight to watch and experience through nowadays the old pomp and splendour is not very evident because of the economic crunch faced by everyone.
+Still, parents have to give in to the demands of the children and one can see children especially, celebrating Diwali by bursting crackers without care.

 A fine hub on Diwali floor Decorations And How To Make Them By Hubber Ishwaryaa Dhandapaani